Skip to content Skip to sidebar Skip to footer

 When to Call the Vet

 Reach out to your vet if you see severe swelling, oozing, nonstop scratching, fever, or unusual tiredness.
-These signs may point to an allergic reaction, infection, or a tick-borne illness that needs medical care.
+These signs may indicate an allergic reaction, an infection, or a tick-borne illness that requires medical care.

-How to Protect Dogs from Flea and Tick Bites
+How to Protect Dogs from Tick Bites and Flea Bites

 The best way to protect your dog from fleas and ticks is to prevent the bites before they happen.
 A few simple habits can keep your pup safe and your home pest-free.